nee-sulo/Analytics-vidhya-hackathon/README.md

 The main aim of this project is to predict the topics for each article with best micro f1_score based on given the abstract and title for a set of research articles by going through below steps:

-Step 1: Giving a look into the dataset's features through some simple EAD Step 2: Performing all the below steps in preprocessing:
+Step 1: Giving a look into the dataset's features through some simple EAD
+Step 2: Performing all the below steps in preprocessing:
 * Data cleaning
+* Convert text data into Vectors
 * Create new features from existing features
 Step 3: Finding variables that are most predictive of the topics.
 Step 4: About Modeling: Logistic Regression, LinearSVC, SGDClassifier and various ensemble models were used in fitting the data with hyper parameter tuning.

 The research article abstracts and titles are sourced from the following 6 topics: